openrocket/openrocket/docs/source/user_guide/basic_rocket_design.rst

 - **Estes C6-5**
 - **Estes C6-7**

-After you have added the rest of the motors, click back on the *Rocket design* tab just under the main menu.
+After you have added the rest of the motors, click back on the :guilabel:`Rocket design` tab just under the main menu.

 7. The next component we will add is the **Engine Block**.
 This time make sure that the *Inner tube* is highlighted and then add an engine block component.
 Change the *Inner diameter* to **1.2** and the *Wall thickness* to **0.3**.
 Also,